Microsoft/IntuneDocs/intune/certificates-symantec-configure.md

 ## Setup the Intune administrator account

-If you are already using Intune Certificate Connector for an existing Microsoft CA and want to add Symantec CA support, skip this step and continue with the remaining steps.
+If you are already using Intune Certificate Connector for an existing Microsoft CA and want to add DigiCert CA support, skip this step and continue with the remaining steps.

 1. Start the NDES Connector user interface from ` %ProgramFiles%\Microsoft Intune\NDESConnectorUI\NDESConnectorUI.exe `